 Acts and Regulations

-Digital rules and regulations remain of great importance as they are an essential step found to establish a legal structure for electronic transactions and activities.
-With the ability to monitor and regulate these transactions through a formal framework, the validity of these transactions is guaranteed, and this requires a comprehensive framework and regulations that allow the liberalization and growth of the telecommunications sector.
-Therefore, we are keen to take wide-ranging measures to ensure the achievement of a set of standards and regulations to combat any misuse of IT devices and the internet.
+Policies are deemed among the most important documents that define the main directions to be worked on.
+In addition, implementing laws and regulations are of great importance as they are essential steps to establish a legal structure for transactions and activities.
+This requires a comprehensive framework and regulations allowing for development and growth of the sector.
+Therefore, we are keen to take wide-ranging measures to ensure that a range of approaches, standards and regulations contribute to bridging gaps and making better use of opportunities.

-Electronic Transactions Law: The law was established with the intention of providing an appropriate legal framework for electronic transactions and digital signatures.
-With the introduction of the law into force, a Electronic Signature has the same validity as a written one, provided that all conditions comply with the law.
+- : The Law was enacted with a view to providing a suitable legal framework for electronic transactions and digital signatures.
+Upon entry into force of the Law, digital signature has acquired the same authority as the written signature; provided that all conditions are compatible with the law.